julienfdev/dokifive_p50/README.md

-# Dokifive P50: RISC-V CPU for DE10-Lite
+# DokiFive P50: RISC-V CPU for DE10-Lite

 ## Overview
-Dokifive P50 is a custom RISC-V RV32I CPU core designed for the Intel/Altera DE10-Lite FPGA board.
+DokiFive P50 is a custom RISC-V RV32I CPU core designed for the Intel/Altera DE10-Lite FPGA board.
 The CPU implements the full RV32I instruction set architecture, supporting all base integer instructions, including arithmetic, logic, control flow, memory access, and system instructions.
 The design is modular, with a clear separation between datapath, control unit, hazard handling, and memory subsystems.

 The core can easily be edited to run on different hardware, juste make sure to replace the instruction and data memory with your vendor IP.

 ## CPU Architecture
-The CPU is a classic 5-stage pipeline (Fetch, Decode, Execute, Memory, Writeback), but modified to accomodate real hardware BRAM timings (it has an added Instruction Wait pipeline stage) with hazard detection and forwarding logic.
+The CPU is a classic 5-stage pipeline (Fetch, Decode, Execute, Memory, Writeback) RISC-V processor, but modified to accomodate real hardware BRAM timings (it has an additional "Instruction Wait" pipeline stage) with hazard detection and forwarding logic.
 The Hazard Unit implements an FSM that can easily be extended to support slower memory (using the `readdatavalid` logic signal)

 It features:
 - Full support for RV32I, including all load/store, branch, jump, and arithmetic instructions.